 Kara Nyberg, PhD

-Medical Communications is operated by Kara Nyberg, PhD, who has
+Nyberg Medical Communications is operated by Kara Nyberg, PhD, who has specialized in medical and health-related science writing since 2003.

 A scientist by training but a writer at heart, medical writing embodies the perfect blend of two of my passions.
 I embarked on this career after discovering the hard way—by attending graduate school—that learning about science and doing science are vastly different endeavors.
 Preferring the former to the latter, I became a freelance medical writer so that I can still learn about science and medicine while also sharing this knowledge with others.

-Always inspired by a challenge and the opportunity to expand the breadth of my knowledge, I welcome projects in all medical disciplines, including those outside my areas of expertise.
-I am adept at quickly familiarizing myself with new medical topics.
+Always inspired by a challenge and the opportunity to expand the breadth of my knowledge, I welcome projects in all medical disciplines, including those outside my

 A scientist by training but a writer at heart, medical writing embodies the perfect blend of two of my passions.
 I embarked on this career after discovering the hard way—by attending graduate school—that learning about science and doing science are vastly different endeavors.
 Preferring the former to the latter, I became a freelance medical writer so that I can still learn about science and medicine while also sharing this knowledge with others.

-Always inspired by a challenge and the opportunity to expand the breadth of my knowledge, I welcome projects in all medical disciplines, including those outside my areas of expertise.
-I am adept at quickly familiarizing myself with new medical topics.
+Always inspired by a challenge and the opportunity to expand the breadth of my knowledge, I welcome projects in all medical disciplines, including those outside my